JCT: A few years ago, I sent a mailer to socreds

 through velocity.

-That's exactly how LETS currency can help communities reduce
+That's exactly how LETS currency can help

 their debt loads.
 Once the islanders belong to LETS, you could borrow